doc4d/docs/docs/Desktop/clientServer.md

 The QUIC session timeout is automatically used to monitor disconnections:

-- If the connection is restored before the QUIC session timeout is reached, the [`info.unreachableSince`](../API/SessionClass.md#info) property is automatically removed from the session.
+- If the connection is restored before the QUIC session timeout is reached, the [`info.unreachableSince`](../API/SessionClass.md#info) property is automatically removed from the session object.
 - If the connection is not restored before the QUIC session timeout is reached, the session is closed.
   - In case of a remote session closed from the server, a warning entry is written in the [diagnostic log](../Debugging/debugLogFiles.md#4ddiagnosticlogtxt).
   - In case of a server session closed from a remote machine, a warning dialog box is displayed so that the user can restart the remote application or quit:
   ![](../assets/en/Desktop/remote-not-responding.png)

-The QUIC session timeout is 15 seconds by default, it can be modified using the `QUIC session timeout` selector of the [`SET DATABASE PARAMETER`](../commands/set-database-parameter) command.
+The QUIC session timeout is 15 minutes by default, it can be modified using the `QUIC session timeout` selector of the [`SET DATABASE PARAMETER`](../commands/set-database-parameter) command.